 dockerfile: MultiApi/Dockerfile

-With these settings I am specifying 2 ports that will be exposed.
-Ports are expose in the form of “host port:container port”.
-So, I exposed port 9000 for https and 9001 for http.
+Let us explain what we are doing here.
+We specified 2 docker container ports that will be exposed.
+Ports are expose in the form of host port:container port.
+So, we exposed port no 9001 for https and 9000 for http.

 ports:

-Then I specified 5 environment variables to specify environment, urls, https port, ssl certificate password, and ssl path.
+Then we specified 5 environment variables to specify development environment, urls, https port, ssl certificate password, and ssl path.
+These will be used by the ASP.NET Core docker app.

 environment: